znci/playerservers/README.md

 ### But cubed-api exists!

-And it's broken, and doesn't work, and is outdated.
-Also, there is zero documentation.
+And it's broken, and is outdated.

 ## API Usage